balena-io/docs/pages/learn/manage/device-statuses.md

 # Device statuses

 Device statuses are displayed on the Devices page and the Device Summary page.
-An overview of the device statuses of an application is shown on the Applications page.
+An overview of the device statuses of a fleet is shown on the Fleets page.
 Each device can have one of the following statuses:

 <img src="/img/common/main_dashboard/application_device_status.png" alt="Application device status" width="40%" >